 30 day public comment period, followed by a final decision.
 The final

-petition and additional information can be found on Ecology's no-discharge zone website.
+petition and additional information can be found on Ecology's

 you have any questions, or if you do not wish to receive further e-mails